A 'person of interest' is being held in Oregon deaths of 4 women after governor revokes commutation

 The women's bodies were found over a series of months starting in February, sparking fears and speculation online that the deaths were connected.
 In June, the Portland Police Bureau said that speculation was not supported by the available facts.

-On Monday, however, the Portland Police Bureau joined with several other local law enforcement agencies and said there appeared to be links between the women's deaths after all.
+On Monday, however, the bureau joined with several other local law enforcement agencies and said there appeared to be links between the women's deaths after all.

 Investigators didn't detail just what those links might be, however, and the law enforcement agencies declined to release additional details about the case.